phanindra-max/my-port/README.md

 ### Making Edits / Customizing the Template

 At this point, the page is ready to go and you can begin to add your own information and make any needed changes.
-The sections below  contains a quick breakdown of each of the default sections and how they work.
+The sections below contain a quick breakdown of each of the default sections and how they work.

 ### Using The Template As Is